 4.2.3 Performance overhead

-To assess the performance impact of web applications in practical usage scenarios, we conducted a load test and a stress test on the homepage of a website of our University(with 45 requests) with the pylot tool [30].
+To assess the performance impact of web applications in practical usage scenarios, we conducted a load test and a stress test on the homepage of a website of our University(访问this page 需要进行45 requests) with the pylot tool [30].
 The web server setup consisted of a standard desktop computer with Intel® i7 4770HQ 2.2G CPU and 2GB RAM, running Windows XP OS, Apache 2.2.3 web server with PHP 5.3.28.
 The AULRS system setup consisted of a standard desktop computer with Intel® i7 4770HQ 2.2G CPU and 4GB RAM, running Ubuntu Server 16.04 OS, Nginx 1.81 server.

 We tested three accessing cases (on direct accessing, on through proxy accessing, and on the AURLS solution).
 In the case with AURLS, we remove the limit of the maximum number of access times